GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 ## **4. Discussion**

-The present work shows that grayscale level images can effectively be used to obtain quantitative data reflecting changes in the surface of flint artefacts due to post-depositional alterations.
-The range of metrics employed to analyze the gray scale level images successfully capture the changes suffered by the surface and their directionality, effectively serving as discriminatory variables to differentiate between time of exposure to post-depositional alterations.
-Additional to showing the effectiveness of the use of gray scale level images, the set of experiments presented here also provided insights into the differential development of sedimentary abrasion due to post-depositional processes.
-The present work shows that when addressing the study of post-depositional alterations, convex surfaces (bulb, parts of the dorsal surface, or hinge terminations) and surfaces close to the ridge or edges will develop faster and more intensely.
+The present work shows that grayscale level images obtained from a Dino-Lite Edge 3.0 AM73915MZT USB microscope can effectively be used to obtain quantitative values of changes in the surface of flint artefacts due to post-depositional alterations.
+The range of metrics employed to analyze the gray scale level images successfully capture surface changes and their directionality, effectively serving as discriminatory variables to differentiate between time of exposure.
+Additional to showing the effectiveness of the use of gray scale level images, results also provide insights into the differential development of sedimentary abrasion due to post-depositional processes.
+The present work indicates that convex surfaces (bulb, parts of the dorsal surface, or hinge terminations) and surfaces close to the ridge or edges will develop post-depositional alterations faster and more intensely.
-The results presented here indicate that, when addressing the analysis of a lithic assemblages in which post-depositional alterations might be present, photographs of the surface taken using a Dino-Lite Edge 3.0 AM73915MZT USB microscope can be employed to determine degree of sedimentary abrasion undergone by a surface.

 The general low values of precision from the machine learning models were expected given the heterogeneous development of sedimentary